 Ecosystem services are the benefits we, as humans, along with plants and animals can derive from the natural setting within an ecosystem.
 For example, some native plants provide shade, shelter, food, and water (provisioning) for pollinators like bees and therefore allow them to live and thrive while pollinating some of our very favorite foods like avocados or peaches.

-In Bowie, there are three Monarch Butterfly Waystations.
+In Bowie, there are four Monarch Butterfly Waystations.
 These are areas of garden that are dedicated to the prosperity of the species that depend upon it.
 They utilize native plants that the monarch and other pollinators need, and they help in the fight against invasive species.
 Invasive species are not naturally found here, but once planted tend to take over.
 Using native species, especially pollinator-friendly perennials helps in the fight against invasive species.
-The three demo waystations, which we encourage all residents to visit, can be found behind City Hall at Centennial Park, at the Bowie Senior Center, and at Belair Meadows.
+The four demo waystations, which we encourage all residents to visit, can be found behind City Hall at Centennial Park, at the Bowie Senior Center, at Kenhill Center, and at Belair Meadows.